okdala2/okdala2/README.md

 ### Hi, I'm Madala 👋

-Product minded iOS engineer with a particular focus on iOS apps and experiences!
+Product minded iOS engineer focused on apps and experiences!

 - 🔭 Currently working on all things iOS
 - 🎧 Airpods are my favorite Apple product